james-jamshed/DevTinder/homework.md

 -API- Update auser
--Explore the mongoose Documentation for model Methods -What are option in a model.fondeAndUpdate method , explore more about it -api- Update the User with EmailID
+-Explore the mongoose Documentation for model Methods -What are option in a model.fondeAndUpdate method , explore more about it -API- Update the User with EmailID